JayMan29/solid-fortnight/README.md

 This hits three external services:
 - `data.sec.gov` — free, no key, but requires a real User-Agent header
-- `newsapi.org` — free tier is limited (100 req/day, no historical depth);
+- `currentsapi.services` — free tier (1,000 requests/day, no card
-  fine for prototyping, not for a serious backtest
+  required) and, unlike NewsAPI.org's free tier, its terms allow scheduled/production use, which is what the GitHub Actions workflow does
-- `api.anthropic.com` — used to turn news text into structured, materiality-scored events instead of generic sentiment
+- `api.anthropic.com` — optional; used to turn news text into structured, materiality-scored events instead of generic sentiment.
+  If `ANTHROPIC_API_KEY` isn't set, this step is skipped and the rest of the pipeline still runs.

 Price data comes from stooq.com (free, no key) with an optional yfinance fallback.